joshuafbarker/vanilla-ui/readme.md

 # Vanilla UI
-Vanilla UI is a collection of components and elements written entirely in HTML, CSS and JavaScript.
+Vanilla UI is a collection of components and UI elements written entirely in HTML, CSS and JavaScript.